Three Things

 Thing The First:

 I am a water person.
-I am happiest when I am in, on, around, in proximity to, thinking or dreaming about WATER.
-I swim, scuba dive, sail, wakeboard and slalom ski, Nordic and downhill ski (frozen water), dabble, paddle, kayak (sea and river), outrigger paddle, stand-up paddleboard (latest passion), drift, float, snorkel, surf (on the SUP), wade, plish, roll around in… you get the picture.
-I was a river guide in the Western United States for seven seasons, and I have the great good fortune to live right on the banks of a wild and scenic section of a beautiful river in Oregon.
+I am very happy when I am in, on, or in proximity to bodies of water.
+I swim, scuba dive, sail, wakeboard, slalom ski, Nordic and downhill ski (frozen water), kayak (ocean and river), outrigger paddle, stand-up paddleboard, drift, float, snorkel, surf, wade… You get the picture.
+I was a river guide on rivers in the Western United States for seven seasons, and I have the great good fortune to live on the banks of a wild and scenic section of the Deschutes River in Oregon.

 Thing The Second:

-Even though I have been paid actual money to: ride and train Morgan horses, fight fires, guide people down rivers, act in plays on the stage, serve food and beverages in various places reputable and rather not, clean houses, write, edit the writing of others, teach skills from kayak rolling to public speaking, assist people wiser and more experienced than I at the university where I got my second MFA, teach indoor cycling classes, do voiceover work, and myriad other jobs that have kept me out of debtors’ prison, one thing I love to do so much—cheerfully, gratefully, and for no money at all—is SING.
+Even though I have been paid actual money to: ride and train Morgan horses, fight fires, guide people down rivers, act in plays on the stage, serve food and beverages in various places reputable and rather not, clean houses, do voiceover work, write, edit the writing of others, teach various skills from kayak rolling to public speaking, assist and teach at the university where I got my second MFA, teach indoor cycling classes, and myriad other little jobs that have kept the dogs in kibble, one thing I love to do so much I cheerfully and gratefully do it for no money at all is SING.

 Thing The Third:

 I love to read.
 I am a writer because first I was a reader.
-And, while, yes, I am influenced by the writers I read as an adult, what made me want to write were the books I read when I was a kid.
-My mom always bought me books, which I’m sure helped form me into a writer.
-(Thanks, Mom!)
+And, while I am influenced by the writers I read as an adult, what made me want to write myself were the books I read when I was a kid.

 Here are some of the ones I love-love-loved (and still do):